A movie review written by: Lee Sonogan

 David Mills: Ladies and gentlemen, we have ourselves a homicide.

-Se7en is a movie about two detectives, a rookie and a veteran, hunt a serial killer who uses the seven deadly sins as his motives.
+Se7en is a movie about two detectives, a rookie and a veteran, who hunt a serial killer who uses the seven deadly sins as his motives.
 This movie was made with a budget of $22 million and made $327.3 million at the box office.
 Morgan Freeman and Brad Pitt both star in this movie.
-One of the best movies to come out from the nintys.
+It is one of the best movies to come out from the nineties.

 According to the director, David Fincher, Brad Pitt and Morgan Freeman were perfect during the first read-through of the script.
 Denzel Washington turned down the part that went to Brad Pitt, telling Entertainment Weekly that the film was too “dark and evil.”
 Washington later regretted his decision upon seeing a screening.
 Brad Pitt earned seven million dollars for this film.